 Krempita is puff pastry with thick custard.
 You’ll find this type of dessert in several European countries.
 I ate something similar on Lake Bled in Slovenia and have also seen a version in Germany.

 Remember that chocolate mousse I mentioned?
 We only got one to split and after tasting it we regretted not buying two.
 It was so good!
 While Montenegro has the traditional desserts I mentioned above, you’ll of course find all kinds of tasty treats like this mousse.
 I’d love to hear what your favorites are!

-What to try next?
-Try this decadent German iced coffee!
+Or get the recipe to make this decadent German iced coffee!

 Level Up Your Cookie Game!

 Get 10 traditional EUROPEAN CHRISTMAS COOKIE recipes in my free e-cookbook!